tickBit/C64-6510-code/README.md

 - Rastercolors.asm.
     Some raster color bars and text scrolling.

+The both programs can be started by typing "sys 49152" in basic..

 ## Some more info

 I'm planning to put in this repo some C64's 6510 codes..